emmolka/search-autocomplete/README.md

 /src/mocks/handlers

 endpoint uses JS method startsWith (Can be easily changed to includes - feel free to play around :) )

+Some styled-components receive numbers instead of booleans to prevent browser warnings